Boccca2014/shortentheurl/README.md

 It should automatically open at `http://localhost:3000`.

 One way to deploy the frontend is with [Netlify](https://www.netlify.com/).
-You must use the following deploy settings for this to deploy correctly.
+You must use the following settings for this to work correctly.
 ```
 Base directory: /client
 Build command: npm run build